Tutorial or Teaching Labs HowTo

 - and/or it does not have many participants

-If you still want to reserve your resources in advance, the best strategy is to reserve them as usual in Grid'5000, and kill your reservation just before the beginning of your tutorial.
+If you still want to reserve resources in advance, the best strategy is to reserve them as usual in Grid'5000, and kill your reservation just before the beginning of your tutorial.
 If the tutorial duration is important, you can use several reservations and kill them as the tutorial progress.

 Access to Grid'5000, connection using SSH